Blog

 12. Do you have the right to fire the worker?

-An employee can be fired.
-An independent contractor cannot be terminated as long as he/she is meeting his/her performance obligations under the contract he/she has with your business.
+An employee's employment can be terminated at any time for specified reasons.
+An independent contractor cannot be terminated as long as they are meeting their performance obligations under their contract.

 13. Can the worker quit at any time without liability?